Accueil » All You Need to Know About Butter

 How much milk is needed to produce 1 kilo of butter?

-Butter is the dairy product that requires the most milk to make!
-Producing one kilogram of butter requires 22 litres of milk.
-In comparison, making a Camembert requires 8 litres of milk, while producing a Cantal requires 10 litres of milk.
+Butter is the dairy product that requires the most milk to produce!
+It takes 22 liters of milk to make just one kilogram of butter.
+By comparison, producing a Camembert requires 8 liters of milk, while a Cantal needs 10 liters.

 What’s the difference between unsalted butter, semi-salted butter and butter with salt crystals?

-Whether raw, fine, extra fine, PDO, organic or churned, butter can be unsalted, semi-salted or salted.
-The difference between the three?
-Unsalted butter is obtained simply by churning fresh cream, while a precise amount of salt is added to the other two.
-The difference between salted and semi-salted butter lies in the dosage, but both are specialities closely linked to Breton culture.
-As with other dairy products, the production and marketing of butter are strictly regulated.
-Semi-salted butter contains between 0.5% and 3% salt.
-For salted butter, the rate is over 3%.
-Salting is done with fine salt or salt crystals to add crunch.
-Sometimes a local touch creeps into the recipe, for example with Guérande salt.
+Whether raw, fine, extra fine, PDO, organic, or churned, butter can be unsalted, semi-salted, or salted.
+What’s the difference?
+Unsalted butter is simply made by churning fresh cream, while a precise amount of salt is added to the other two varieties.
+The difference between salted and semi-salted butter lies in the salt content: semi-salted butter contains between 0.5% and 3% salt, while salted butter has over 3% salt.
+Both are specialties closely tied to Breton culture.
+Salting is done using fine salt or salt crystals, which add a delightful crunch.
+Occasionally, a local touch is added to the recipe, such as Guérande salt.

 Why is butter salted in Brittany?

-Before Philippe VI de Valois introduced the gabelle tax in 1342, butter was generally salted to improve its conservation.
-But this tax changed the game, as the French could no longer afford to use salt as a preservative.
-Result: they all took it out of the butter, except for the Bretons!
-At the time, Brittany was a Duchy virtually independent of the Kingdom of France, which meant that it did not have to pay the Gabelle tax, and could therefore use all the salt from the salt marshes.
+Before Philippe VI de Valois introduced the gabelle tax in 1342, butter was commonly salted to preserve it.
+However, this tax changed everything, as the French could no longer afford to use salt as a preservative.
+The result?
+Most people stopped adding salt to their butter—except for the Bretons!
+At the time, Brittany was a Duchy virtually independent from the Kingdom of France, meaning it was exempt from the Gabelle tax and could freely use the salt from its abundant salt marshes.

 What’s the difference between churned butter and industrial butter?

-The main difference lies in the manufacturing methods!
-Barrel churning is a traditional process that requires slow production.
-In fact, it takes 24 hours to make these butters, which have a delicious creamy flavour, unlike industrial butters.
-This diagram illustrates the difference between industrial butter and churned butter.
+The main difference lies in the production methods!
+Barrel churning is a traditional process that requires slow, careful craftsmanship.
+In fact, it takes 24 hours to produce these butters, resulting in a rich, creamy flavor that sets them apart from industrial butters.
+The diagram below illustrates the key differences between industrial butter and churned butter.

 Who are the master buttermakers?